Mistifikot/video-prompt-pipeline/n8n_setup_guide.md

 ## Troubleshooting

-**Ошибка: "API key не найден"**
+**Error: "API key not found"**
-- Проверьте, что credential создан и правильно подключен к узлам
+- Check that credential is created and properly connected to nodes

-**Ошибка: "Не удалось загрузить медиа"**
+**Error: "Failed to load media"**
-- Проверьте доступность URL
+- Check URL availability
-- Убедитесь, что URL доступен публично
+- Make sure URL is publicly accessible

-**Тайм-аут при анализе видео**
+**Timeout during video analysis**
-- Увеличьте timeout в узле Download Media
+- Increase timeout in Download Media node
-- Для больших видео используйте Gemini (требует дополнительной настройки)
+- For large videos use Gemini (requires additional configuration)